QuantumMeta4/devflow-pro/README.md

 ## 🌟 Overview

-DevFlow Pro is an advanced, high-performance static code analysis toolkit designed to provide comprehensive insights into software projects across multiple programming languages.
+DevFlow Pro is an advanced, high-performance code analysis toolkit designed to provide comprehensive insights into software projects across multiple programming languages.
 Built with Rust's powerful ecosystem, it offers developers and engineering teams a sophisticated tool for assessing code quality, complexity, and security.

 ### 🚀 Why DevFlow Pro?